STU-Ijichi-Shoya/age-gender-demo/README.md

 # age-gender-predictor-demo for JAPANESE
 ![](demo_movie.gif)
 A girl in the picture is female, 20 years old.
 this project can face detection and predict age and gender.
+A prediction model can predict with very high accuracy.
+if your face is in 68% of normal distribution, +- 5 years old.

 ## installation
 ### if you use conda
 * execute below command